vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 > **$389K in return-driven revenue loss identified** across a $5.87M e-commerce operation — with SQL-driven segmentation pinpointing exactly where to act first.

-This analysis delivers end-to-end SQL investigation: data modeling and normalization, KPI design, customer risk segmentation, Pareto loss analysis, cohort behavior tracking, and business-oriented decision support — all translated into a Power BI dashboard.
+This analysis delivers end-to-end SQL investigation: data modeling and normalization, KPI design, customer risk segmentation, Pareto loss analysis, cohort behavior tracking, and business-oriented decision support that are all translated into a Power BI dashboard.

 ---